9 Comforting Statements For a Friend Who’s Been Sexually Assaulted

 It’s understandable that not everyone can handle the emotional labor of comforting a friend who went through sexual assault, but there’s a difference between compassionately setting a boundary vs. ghosting in someone’s time of need.
 Friends acknowledge.
 Friends don’t make friends feel like burdens.
 It sounds so basic, but after an emotionally abusive relationship full of invalidation, it’s a huge relief to no longer feel like I’m walking on eggshells.

 8“You will replace the people you cut off with something better.”

 After reporting the assault, I rapidly constructed a new sense of identity.
 I didn’t want to see myself as a weak person, or someone who accepted less than she deserved, or let her disempowerment get to the point of questioning whether reporting sexual assault was the right thing to do.
 I considered all the other things in my life I was just accepting and, just like that, I burned bridges.

 Cutting people off, deleting messages, and discarding belongings in order to feel powerful became my new addiction.
 It was constructive once I handled it with nuance, but that didn’t change how lonely I felt in the interim.
 Having even just one person say, “you will replace them” reminded me that there was something better in store.

 9 “Is there anything I can do to help?”

 Don’t let the perfect be the enemy of the good.
-Nobody always knows the perfect thing to say, but it’s always better to do something good, than to do nothing because you don’t know the perfect thing to do.
+Nobody always knows the perfect thing to say, but it’s always better to do something good, than to do nothing.

 There’s no way I can write an all-encompassing article detailing every single way you could help a friend out.
 However, I was truly lucky to have supportive friends every step of the way, and I wish more sexual assault survivors could hear the affirmations I outlined in this essay.